Speciality coffee subscription club

 5 Questions To Ask Before Buying an Electric Grinder

-While doing research for my guide to the best coffee grinders, I've spent a lot of time trying out different models.
+While doing research for my guide to the best electric coffee grinders, I've spent a lot of time trying out different models.

 At this point, I feel like I know what to look for and how to evaluate a coffee grinder.